thoughtbot/pacecar/README.md

 Polymorphic relationships
 -------------------------

-Records which have an owner_type of User...
+Records which have an owner\_type of User:

     Post.for_owner_type(User)

 Associations
 ------------

-Records with the most and least associated records...
+Records with the most and least associated records:

     User.maximum_comments
     User.minimum_comments

-Records with associated records since a certain time...
+Records with associated records since a certain time:

     User.recent_comments_since(2.days.ago)
     User.recent_comments_and_posts_since(3.days.ago)
     User.recent_comments_or_posts_since(4.days.ago)

-Records with highest and lowest association column average...
+Records with highest and lowest association column average:

     User.by_comments_highest_rating_average
     User.by_comments_lowest_rating_average

-Records with highest and lowest association column total...
+Records with highest and lowest association column total:

     User.by_comments_highest_rating_total
     User.by_comments_lowest_rating_total